amirbaharvand66/amirbaharvand66/README.md

 ### Hi there 👋, I'm Amir
 I'm a Composite Structural Engineer.
 I like developing codes on solid mechanics, composite analysis and numerical modeling.
 I usually use Matlab and Python and also like Maple for symbolic operations.
 Sometimes I upload short documentation on the theoretical material behind my code.
-You may find them in the report folder of each repository.
+You may find them in the *theory* folder in each repository.

 Skills: MATLAB / Python / Maple / C++